 Choosing which one is healthiest isn’t just about the milk base — it’s also about what kind of additives it includes.
 Depending on which brand you choose, you may find a large helping of added sugar, flavoring, and thickeners such as carrageenan, guar gum, or vegetable oil.
 Many also have their naturally occurring vitamin quotients boosted with added isolates of vitamin D or E so they can compete better with dairy milk.

 But don’t worry — we’ve done our due diligence on your behalf.
-We’ve curated the most popular plant milks on the market today and compared them based on their naturally occurring nutritional benefits.
+We’ve curated the most popular plant-based milks for 2021 and compared them based on their naturally occurring nutritional benefits.
 We’ve even included recommendations for the plant milks with the least amount of extra stuff, and even a few hints about the best ways to enjoy them.

 In recent years soy milk has fallen out of favor, though, largely because most U.S.-grown soybeans come from genetically modified organisms (GMOs).
 While that’s much less true today, it’s also worth noting that a 2008 Harvard study Trusted Source showed that higher intakes of soy-based foods caused fertility problems and lower sperm counts.
 So if you’re a big milk drinker, you might be better off with a different type of plant milk.